 Surround yourself with a support structure.
-This may be help from family and friends it may even be specialized care from health care providers.
+This may be help from family and friends; it may even be specialized care from health care providers.

 The important thing to remember is that you are not alone and that there is plenty of support available to new mums.
 All you need to do is ask.

-It is recommended that you exclusively breastfeed for no less that 6 months.
+It is recommended that you exclusively breastfeed for no less than 6 months.
 It is during this time your baby will receive all the necessary nutrients to assist a healthy weight gain and will also help to support his immune system to avoid sickness.

 Most women will feed on demand, which means baby gets fed when he is hungry rather than to a time schedule.
 This can mean that a new mother can spend many hours in the early days feeding.